ElMostafaIdrassi/OpenJPEGJNI/README.md

 			add_definitions(-DPNG_ARM_NEON_OPT=0)
 			endif()

-		Then, when building for Android / ARM, we append :
+		Or, when building for Android / ARM, we can append :

 			DCMAKE_C_FLAGS:STRING="-DPNG_ARM_NEON_OPT=0"